daleghent/nina/README.md

 * Supported Image formats: FITS, TIFF, XISF

-* Fully customizable UI colors for both Night mode and Daylight mode
+* Fully customizable UI colors together with a bunch of preset Themes

 * Star detection and HFR calculation, including stats history during imaging session

-* Platesolving using Astrometry.Net or a local instance via cygwin
+* Platesolving using Platesolve2 by Planewave, Astrometry.net or a local instance via cygwin

 * Weather data by OpenWeatherMap

+* Automatic Meridian Flip

 * Polar alignment assistant
      * Polaris position in polar scope
      * Precise PA Error calculation using platesolving
      * DARV alignment procedure

+* Sky Atlas
+     * Detailed info for over 10000 Deep Sky Objects
+     * Advanced filtering to get just the Deep Sky Objects that are relevant for you
+     * Calculated altitude chart for each object based on your position
+     * Night time duration based on your position

 * Experimental
      * Canon Cameras
-     * Auto Meridian Flip

 ** Feedback**